Imitation Attacks and Defenses for Black-box Machine Translation Systems: Defending Against Imitation Models

 \paragraph{Results} Figure~\ref{fig:tradeoff} plots the validation BLEU scores of the victim model and the imitation model at the different BLEU match thresholds.
-Our defense is able to trade-off the victim model's BLEU (e.g., 34.6 $\to$ 33.8) in order to more significantly degrade the imitation model's BLEU (e.g., 34.5 $\to$ 32.7).
-The inter-system BLEU also degrades from the original 69.7 to 63.9, 57.8, and 53.5 for the 90, 80, and 70 BLEU Match thresholds, respectively.
-Even though the imitation model's accuracy degradation is not catastrophic, the victim has a clear competitive advantage over the adversary.
+Our defense degrades the imitation model's BLEU (e.g., 34.5 $\to$ 32.7) more than the victim model's BLEU (e.g., 34.6 $\to$ 33.8).\footnote{A na\"ive defense would \textit{equally} degrade the BLEU score of the victim and imitation models.
+For example, the victim could simply deploy a worse MT system.} The inter-system BLEU also degrades from the original 69.7 to 63.9, 57.8, and 53.5 for the 90, 80, and 70 BLEU Match thresholds, respectively.
+Even though the imitation model's accuracy degradation is not catastrophic when using our defense, it does allow the victim model to have a (small) competitive advantage over the adversary.

 \paragraph{Adversarial Example Transfer} Our defense also implicitly inhibits the transfer of adversarial examples.
 To evaluate this, we generate malicious nonsense attacks against the imitation models and transfer them to the victim model.
 We use 400 examples from the IWSLT validation set for evaluation.
 Without defending, the attacks transfer to the victim at a rate of 38\%.
 Our defense can drop the transfer rates to 32.5\%, 29.5\%, and 27.0\% when using the 90, 80, and 70 BLEU match thresholds, respectively.
 Also note that defenses may not be able to drive the transfer rate to 0\%: there is a baseline transfer rate due to the similarity of the architectures, input distributions, and other factors.
-For example, we train two transformer models trained on \textit{distinct} halves of the IWSLT training set and observe an 11.5\% attack transfer rate between them.
-Considering this as a very rough baseline, our defense can reduce about 20--40\% of the errors that are gained by model imitation.
+For example, we train two transformer models on \textit{distinct} halves of IWSLT and observe an 11.5\% attack transfer rate between them.
+Considering this as a very rough baseline, our defense can prevent about 20--40\% of the additional errors that are gained by the adversary using an imitation model.

-Overall, our defense is a first step towards preventing NLP model stealing (see Appendix~\ref{appendix:defenses} for a review of past defenses).
-Currently, our defense comes at the cost of additional compute and lower BLEU---it is up to the teams developing production systems to decide whether this cost is worth the added protection.
+Overall, our defense is a step towards preventing NLP model stealing (see Appendix~\ref{appendix:defenses} for a review of past defenses).
+Currently, our defense comes at the cost of extra compute (it requires generating and backpropagating 100 translation hypotheses) and lower BLEU.
+We hope to develop more effective and scalable defenses in future work.